bluebrown/immutable-cluster/README.md

 ![nginx default web page](https://user-images.githubusercontent.com/39703898/115232775-05dec900-a10f-11eb-9670-fa773436e547.png)

+Thats it!

-Thats it, we have deployed our application with high availability across 2 zones and balance the traffic with a network loadbalancer.
-We have our whole infrastructure as code which we can source control.
+We have deployed our application with high availability across 2 zones and balance the traffic an loadbalancer, targeting instances created from a custom AMI via auto scaling group.

+Additionally, e have our whole infrastructure as code which we can source control.

 ## Cleaning Up